elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## SPECIAL IMPERATIVES

 My three "special imperatives" are probably better thought of as "special purpose imperatives".
-One of them you may, on occasion, find yourself using.
-We hope, eventually, to eliminate it altogether.
+Um deles pode, por vezes, encontrar-se a utilizar.
+Esperamos, em última análise, eliminá-la completamente.
 The other two are for geeks.

 An "employ" imperative must be the only statement in a routine.
 It tells me to use another routine in place of that one.
 It only works when the parameters of both routines are the same in order and type.
 You can find examples in my noodle; look for ": employ".
 You can similarly define alternate wordings by writi multiple headers separated by semi-colons, like this:

 TO clear the screen; TO erase the screen; To blank the screen: [code here]

 A "push" imperative evaluates an expression and places the result — which must be a one, two, or four-byte value — on the kluge's stack.
 You probably won't be needing this one.
-I don't even use it.
+Eu nem sequer o uso.
 It's left over from the days when my CALL statement (see the "Kluge" topic) was still under development.
 The general format, nevertheless, is:

 PUSH an expression.

-An "intel" imperative inserts literal machine code into your executable file.
+An "intel" imperative inserts literal machine code into your executable file. É possível encontrar exemplos complexos em vários lugares do meu mérito.
-Convoluted examples can be found in various places in my noodle.
 It's a pity the Intel is not a stack machine.
 The format is trivial:

 INTEL nibble literal.

 If you're wondering why I don't have a built-in assembler, it's because it's not necessary.
 There is actually very little machine language in my brain, and as I get faster, more and more of it is replaced with Plain English.
 Besides, Osmosian Masters like to assemble in their heads.
 It keeps them young.

 ## SPOTS

 A "spot" is my most basic graphic object.
 This is not quite the definition in my noodle, but it will do for our purposes:

 A spot has an x coord and a y coord.

 This is a picture of a spot, with the parts labeled.
-Note that I am using the nicknames of the fields here, as you probably will in your programs.
+Note que estou usando os apelidos dos campos aqui, como você provavelmente usará em seus programas.

 Spots are made from an x and a y, or you can get one from someplace else:

 MAKE a spot WITH this AND that.
 PUT the mouse's spot INTO a spot.

 You can, of course, DRAW a spot.
 But don't expect it to be fast enough to be useful.
-The kluge's video processing is one of its worst features.
+O processamento do kluge é uma das piores características de seu vídeo.
 And since it has no good features at all, that's not very encouraging.

 Spots are used primarily as components of other graphic objects.
 Like boxes, lines, and polygon vertices.
 Sometimes they're used as abstract coordinates with no visible representation, like "the mouse's spot" in the example above.
 See the "Units of Measure" page for a full discussion of coordinates.

 I have routines in my noodle that will tell you if a spot IS IN or IS ON any of my other graphic objects, where ON means "on the edge of".
 The IN deciders are exact, and include the edges.
 The ON deciders are used by my writer and allow about three pixels of slop so you don't go crazy trying to click on your shapes.
 You can copy these routines and make ones with no slop if you like.

 ## X •